connecting the north

 Under the Sea

-In addition, KystTele operates a fiber optic cable between Nesna and Mo i Rana (“Tverrlinken”) that bind together the infrastructure along the coast with the inland fiber optic infrastructure, as well as connecting to Sweden from Mo i Rana.
+The cable system between Nesna and Mo i Rana (“Tverrlinken”) bind together the infrastructure along the coast with the inland fiber optic infrastructure, as well as connecting to Sweden from Mo i Rana.

 christoffer-engstrom-x9v1Vym4A80-unsplash